 This completes the initial analysis of the data, but the $2\theta$ -shift in some of the samples could be examined in more detail.
-From the File menu select Close Window.
+From the File menu select Close Window, and do not save the results.

-6.4.3 Reprocessing the Data allowing for an x-shift
+7.2.3 Reprocessing the Data allowing for an x-shift

 When collecting powder diffraction data from a diffractometer the sample or instrument alignment can result in linear or non-linear shifts along the x-axis of the resulting pattern.
-This can especially be a problem with the Bruker GADDS systems if the sample height varies from sample to sample.
-This can give rise to systematic errors in the pattern matching unless it is accounted for.
+This can especially be a problem if the sample height varies from sample to sample, giving rise to systematic errors in the pattern matching unless it is accounted for.
 However, to allow for this is a time consuming process and should therefore not be used unless such a shift is suspected - it is switched off by default.